About Texas Scottish Rite Hospital for Children

 Texas Scottish Rite Hospital for Children is a world leader in the treatment of pediatric orthopedic conditions.
 We strive to improve the care of children worldwide through innovative research and teaching programs, training physicians from around the world.

-TSRHC treats children with orthopedic conditions, such as scoliosis, clubfoot, hand disorders, hip disorders and limb length differences, as well as certain related neurological disorders and
+TSRHC treats children with orthopedic conditions, such as scoliosis, clubfoot, hand disorders, hip disorders and limb length differences, as well as sports injuries, and certain related neurological disorders and

 learning disorders, such as dyslexia.